curran/d3-area-label/README.md

 <a href="#area-label" name="area-label">#</a> <b>areaLabel</b>(<i>area</i>)

-Computes the optimal position and size for a label.
-Also positions the label using SVG transform.
+Returns a function that computes the optimal position and size for a label and returns a transform string.

 Example usage: